trutadan/bt-cc-technical-challenge/README.md

 # Frontend

+To run the React app, follow these steps:

-Change into the project directory:
+1. Change into the project directory:
 `cd .\frontend\`

-Install the project dependencies:
+2. Install the project dependencies:
 `npm install`

-Start the frontend development server:
+3. Start the frontend development server:
 `npm run dev`

 The frontend server should now be running by default on `http://127.0.0.1:5173/`.